Skip to main content

 We are here in Yemen

 In 2015, fighting broke out between Houthis and government troops in Yemen.
-Now, several years later, Yemen is the site of the worst humanitarian crisis in the world.
+Now, nearly ten years later, Yemen is the site of the worst humanitarian crisis in the world.
 Not only over 4 million people have fled their homes, but 19 million people, more than 50 per cent of the population of Yemen, are estimated to be food insecure.

 Read more